huafu/ember-google-map/README.md

 ## Google Api key configuration

-This addon uses the Ember CLI project's configuration (`config/environment.js`).
+The google map script tag will be inserted in the head section of your index.html.

-The map code will appear in the head section of your index.html as long as `ENV.googleMapKey` is defined.
+Also, if you define a `ENV.googleMapKey` variable in your Ember CLI project's configuration (`config/environment.js`), it will be used as an API Key within this script tag.

-here is an example :
+Here is an example :

 ```javascript
 ENV.googleMapKey = 'AbCDeFgHiJkLmNoPqRsTuVwXyZ'